 An example of this is the 'Hemel at War' project (www.hemelatwar.org), which I helped to initiate in my local area.
-This project has focused on capturing the memories of those who lived through the Second World War, but it has also been used to build up a picture of local service in the First World War.
+This project initially focused on capturing the memories of those who lived through the Second World War, but more recently has been used to build up a picture of local service in the First World War.
 Its website contains a downloadable research guide, and the project has also been covered in Teaching History (issue 145, December 2011).